 The second tab of the College Search Spreadsheet works in conjunction with the first and is meant to be used after college applications are submitted.
 I will go into more detail on that tab next week, but in a nutshell, it helps you compare costs for all schools where your student was admitted.

-To download the new College Search Spreadsheet template, select one of the links above or go to my Resources page.
+To download the new College Search Spreadsheet template, select one of the links above.